htcondor/htcondor/docs/man-pages/condor_hold.rst

 -----------

 Place job(s) into the hold state in HTCondor.
-Held jobs will remain in HTCondor but will not be matched to resources or executed.
-For any given job, only the owner of the job or one of the queue super users (defined by the :macro:`QUEUE_SUPER_USERS` macro) can place the job on hold.
+Held jobs will remain in the *condor_schedd* but will not be matched to resources or executed.
+For any given job, only the owner of the job or one of the queue super users (defined by the :macro:`QUEUE_SUPER_USERS` macro) can hold the job.

 Options
 -------